PascalLG/nubo-hs/README.md

 * Files with a non-portable name trigger an error.
 Non portable names include: characters that are not supported on all platforms, reserved keywords, reserved Windows peripheral names, and names that may conflict once transferred on a case insensitive file system.
 Files bigger than 300Mo also trigger an error.

-Warning: use nubo at your own risk.
+*Warning: use nubo at your own risk.
 By nature this software may alter or delete content on your hard drive.
 It is provided "as is" without any warranty of any kind.
 In no event shall the authors be liable for any claim or damages.
-Refer to the license file for more information.
+Refer to the license file for more information.*

 ## Installation

 ### Server

 Nubo can be installed on any server that runs PHP 7 with SQLite and Zip extensions enabled.
-It is strongly advised that your server is reachable through a TLS connection.
-Files are encrypted but metadata is not.
+It is strongly advised that your server is reachable through a TLS connection: files are encrypted but metadata is not.
 Moreover, accessing your server in HTTP instead of HTTPS means that your password is sent as plain text on the internet during this installation phase.

 To install your server:

 * Download the ``nubo.php`` file by [clicking here](https://aequans.com/download.php?file=5).
 * Upload this file on your server via FTP, SFTP or any other appropriate tool.
 * Open it in your browser.
 For example, if your server URL is ``mydomain.com``, open ``https://mydomain.com/nubo.php``.
-* If the installation failed, the page should read an error message listing encountered issues.
+* If the installation failed, the page should read an error message that lists encountered issues.
 Fix them and try again.
 * Otherwise, the page displays a success message.
 Follow the on screen instructions to define your cloud password and finalise the configuration.

 Nubo does not have to reside at the root of your server.
 You can also install it in a subdirectory.
 You can even host several clouds on the same server in separate subdirectories.